 Signs that abuse is happening in your relationship:

-- your partner is overly possessive or jealous of you
+- Your partner is overly possessive or jealous.

 These are some of the classic warning signs that you’re in an abusive relationship.
 If you recognise yourself in any of them, raise it with your partner.

 And talk to your partner about it if you think that any of these things are starting to emerge in your relationship.
 The sooner you bring it up, the better.
 By talking, you might be able to work things out and save the relationship before it’s too late.